ryran/xsos/README.md

 As far as direct contributions go, so far it's just me, [ryran](/ryran), aka rsaw, aka [Ryan Sawhill](http://b19.org).

 However, people rarely accomplish things in a vacuum...
-I am very thankful to StackOverflow and a couple prolific users over there.
-[Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) both offered answers containing pieces of code that were extremely instructive early on in my awk career.
+I am very thankful to StackOverflow and a couple prolific users over there -- [Dennis Williamson](http://stackoverflow.com/users/26428/dennis-williamson) and [ghostdog74](http://stackoverflow.com/users/131527/ghostdog74) both offered answers containing pieces of code that were brilliantly instructive early on in my awk career.

 Please contact me if you have ideas, suggestions, questions, or want to collaborate on this or something similar.
 For specific bugs and feature-requests, you can [post a new issue on the tracker](/ryran/xsos/issues).